-This section provides information to help relate general advice to each of the specific interest features of the Poole Harbour European marine site.
+This section provides information to help relate general advice to each of the specific interest features of the Pagham Harbour European marine site.

-This advice relates to the vulnerability of the interest features and sub-features of the Poole Harbour European marine site as summarised in Table 3 and set out in more detail in Table 5.
+This advice relates to the vulnerability of the interest features and sub-features of the Pagham Harbour European marine site as summarised in Table 3 and set out in more detail in Table 5.
 An explanation of the sensitivity of the interest features or sub-features follows with an explanation of their exposure and therefore their vulnerability to damage or disturbance from the listed categories of operations.
 This enables links between the categories of operation and the ecological requirements of the European marine site's interest features, as set out in Section 3, to be made.

-6.8.1 Internationally important assemblage including internationally important populations of regularly occurring Annex 1 species and migratory species
+6.8.1 Internationally important populations of regularly occurring Annex 1 species